Nucleosynthesis and CMB bounds on photophilic ALPs: a fresh look: Comparison with the previous works

 Let us start with Ref.~\cite{Cadamuro:2011fd}.
 The authors have performed the analysis assuming effectively infinite reheating temperature \Treh, and included the meson-driven nucleon conversion and nuclei dissociation.
 The comparison is shown in Fig.~\ref{fig:comparison-cadamuro} in terms of the final limits in the $\tau_a$ vs $m_a$ plane.

 In the domain $m_{a}\gtrsim 2m_{\pi}$, where the dynamics of the helium abundance is completely dominated by the meson-driven processes, the helium abundance constraints as derived in both studies are very similar.
 For lower masses, sizable deviations appear, with the bound from Ref.~\cite{Cadamuro:2011fd} appearing only at very large lifetimes $\tau_{a}\gtrsim 100\s$.
-The main reason is that Ref.~\cite{Cadamuro:2010cz} imposed the conservative bound on the helium abundance from above only.
-For masses $m_{a}\lesssim 2m_{\pi}$, the combined effect of the EM decays and the influence on the expansion of the Universe either leads to a decrease in the helium abundance for the lifetimes $\tau_{a}\lesssim 100\s$.
+The main reason is that Ref.~\cite{Cadamuro:2010cz} imposed the conservative bound on the helium abundance from above only. {Furthermore, there is a bump at $\tau_a \sim 1\,{\rm s}$ which is now constrained and we attribute this to the very precise $Y_{\rm P}$ measurement we are using, see Eq.~\eqref{eq:BBN_data}.} For masses $m_{a}\lesssim 2m_{\pi}$, the combined effect of the EM decays and the influence on the expansion of the Universe either leads to a decrease in the helium abundance for the lifetimes $\tau_{a}\lesssim 100\s$.

 As for the ${\rm D/H}|_{\rm P}$ limits, the discrepancy in the domain $m_{a}\gtrsim 2m_{\pi}$ is related to the way Ref.~\cite{Cadamuro:2011fd} formulated their ${\rm D/H}|_{\rm P}$ bound -- as the conservative bound from below.
 The meson-driven effects tend to increase ${\rm D/H}|_{\rm P}$, and hence the ${\rm D/H}|_{\rm P}$ bounds from Ref.~\cite{Cadamuro:2011fd}.
 In contrast, we use the 95\% CL domain of the values of ${\rm D/H}|_{\rm P}$ allowed by observations, which includes the upper boundary.